neuraloperator/sparse_ct/README.md

 - `trainer.num_devices`: the number of GPUs to use.
 - `trainer.max_epochs` and `trainer.lr`: training hyperparameters.

-Dataset-specific settings (model, sampler, batch size, data paths) live in `configs/aapm.yaml` and `configs/kits.yaml`.
+Dataset-specific settings (model, sampler, batch size, data paths) are in `configs/aapm.yaml` and `configs/kits.yaml`.

 ## 2. Install